flowerchecker/plant-id-examples/README.md

 - `url` - link to Wikipedia or Google
 - `common_name` - the common name of the plant
 - `probability` - certainty level that suggested plant is the one from the photo
-- `confidence` - certainty level of the whole identification
-- `similar_images` - representative images of the identified species carefully selected by the model, so it resembles the input image
+- `similar_images` - representative images of the identified species carefully selected by the model, so it resembles the input image (Similar images are includede in the result only if you add the value `similar_image` in the `parameters` list of the reques.)
 - `confirmed` - confirmation status

 Record example: